What are the health benefits of Kombucha Tea?

 I was so excited by this claim, I wrote a whole post just about how kombucha can cure a hangover.

 Medicinal benefits of Kombucha:

-Scoby’s and kombucha tea can be used to treat stings, bites, infections on the skin and rash, irritation, eczema and external fungi (e.g., ring work, nail fungi).
+SCOBY's and kombucha tea can be used to treat stings, bites, skin infections and rash infections, irritation, eczema and external fungi (e.g., ring work, nail fungi).